Papal consistory: Recent consistories

 Benedict used a consistory on 11 February 2013 to announce, in Latin, that he would retire as pope effective 28 February 2013.

 Pope Benedict XVI created cardinals at five consistories, with the last before he resigned held in November 2012.
 In 2007 and 2010, he held day-long meetings with the entire College, the cardinals designate, and various advisers, on the day preceding the consistory of creation.

 Pope Francis followed this custom for his first two consistories.
 His 2014 consistory for creating new cardinals was preceded by an extraordinary consistory where Cardinal Walter Kasper gave an address designed to launch the discussions of the Synod on the Family held later in the year.
 In 2015 a similar extraordinary consistory—held immediately prior to a consistory to create cardinals—discussed reform of the Roman Curia.
 Francis created cardinals at ten consistories at roughly annual intervals, with the last in December 2024, a few months before his death.

-Pope Leo XIV held the first consistory of his papacy on 13 June 2025, where he announced the canonization dates of nine Blesseds.
+Pope Leo XIV held the first ordinary consistory of his papacy on 13 June 2025, where he announced the canonization dates of nine Blesseds.
+An extraordinary consistory, summoning all cardinals worldwide, took place in the Vatican on January 7-8, 2026, after the closing of the Holy Door at St. Peter's Basilica on January 6, 2026, marking the conclusion of the 2025 Jubilee.
+The consistory was intended to foster discernment and offer “support and counsel to the Holy Father in the exercise of his lofty and weighty responsibility in the governance of the universal Church.”
+At the end of the consistory Leo announced that he intended to hold another extraordinary consistory in June 26-29, 2026, and one each year after, in keeping with a request from pre-2025 conclave general congregations.
+The second extraordinary consistory of the College of Cardinals took place from June 26-27, 2026, at the Paul VI Audience Hall.